edwardsmith999/pyDataView/README.md

         self.axislabels = ['x','y','z']

 ````
-This field type can now be called in any python script, allowing 5D data fields to be read as well as data preperation for plots, including profiles, contours, fft, etc. To add these new fields to the GUI, they should be added to `newpostproc.py`
+This field type can now be called in any python script, allowing 5D data fields to be read as well as data preparation for plots, including profiles, contours, fft, etc. To add these new fields to the GUI, they should be added to `newpostproc.py`

 ```python